top of page

 Session 20

-Title: Assumptions
+Title: Conceptzia

 Following the optimism of the Abraham Accords, the Hamas invasion and slaughter of October 7, 2023 upended Israel's assumptions.
 As Israel stood up to world opinion and confronted an unbelievable spike in Antisemitism, its determination and spirit remained unbreakable.